sulaimonaa/to-do-list/README.md

 Project deployment is available on the link below:

-  <a href"https://sulaimonaa.github.io/to-do-list/dist/">My To Do List App</a>
+  <a href"https://sulaimonaa.github.io/to-do-list/dist/"> My To Do List App </a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>